This post was last updated on October 29th, 2020 at 03:00 am

 - Exposed inner braiding or inner copper core

-- Replace the cable if it is obviously damaged
+- Replace the cable if it is damaged

 - Bad crease on bends on the cables.
 Make sure you replace a bent cable